 If you don’t have a product strategy, then our free guide will help you out.
 You can find it here.

-If you aren’t collecting customer feedback, then why not start a free trial of Receptive and get collecting?
+If you aren’t collecting customer feedback, then why not Learn more about Receptive and get collecting?

 The first step should always be to check your product strategy.
 This should ultimately dictate the direction you choose to head in.